 If you know Job’s story, then you know he prayed while in a situation much worse than any of us could ever imagine.
 But because he prayed for his friends God restored his losses with more than he had in the beginning, and also blessed him with long life.
 (Job 42:12-17) All of these blessings came after Job repented.
 (Job 42:1-6 NKJV)

 Sometimes we need to forget about ourselves and our circumstances and place our minds on others.
 But in order to do this, we must have the mind of Christ.
-This entire world is in the throws of chaos and darkness.
+This entire world is in the throes of chaos and darkness.
 But there is a God who sits high and looks low.
 Whose eyes are in every place and whose ears are attentive to the cries of His people.
 (2 Chronicles 16:9 NKJV) So I challenge you today, to take the focus off your circumstances, give them to God and pray for someone you know that needs to be covered in prayer until they recover.
 And this is not just for a day, but thirty days.
 And perhaps like Job, God will turn your captivity around.
 You see, the scriptures also say The effective, fervent prayer of a righteous man avails much.
 (James 5:16b NKJV)

 And always remember.
 God will never leave you empty.
 He will replace everything you’ve lost.
 If He asks you to put something down, it’s because He wants you to pick up something greater.